mbforbes/levelup/docs/notes.md

 change it directly!
 You can see this by having the text box render the state but not implementing any listeners; the text box won't change when you type in it.

+### 9 things every React.js beginner should know

+1. React is just a V in MVC.
+2. Keep components small (e.g. just a couple `<div>`s).
+3. Write functional components (seems like a personal preference; can't have state, different syntax).
+4. Write stateless components (this seems trivial from the tutorial).
+5. Use Redux.js (and a crap ton of other libraries he likes: immutable, react-thunk, reselect).
+6. Use `propTypes`, which do dynamic type checking.
+7. Use shallow rendering (for testing).
+8. Use JSX, ES6, Babel, Webpack, and NPM (I added entries above for all).
+9. Use the React and Redux dev tools.

+### (video) Dan Abramov - Live React: Hot Reloading with Time Travel

+Redux = "reduce" + "flux".
+It turns a store into a set of reducer functions which take a previous state and an action and return a new state.
+It's abstracted the notion of a store from objects that hold data and return them into just functions.
+The framework keeps track of the actual state, calling the reduce functions, saving the new state, diff'ing the states (states should be immutable), and calling updates (e.g. `render()`) when needed.

+He also shows some pretty cool Redux tooling (Redux DevTools) that lets you snapshot and replay changes to your state (reduces).

+He also shows React HotLoader, which does real-time updates to react views without having to muck with component creation and deletion.
+It does this by proxying out the functions on a React component and then swapping in code with webpack as needed.

 ### React plugins